leshack/Hackthebox/Linux/Linux-Medium/Apocalyst/Apocalyst.md

 so lets add the `hostname` to `/etc/hosts`

-I find nothing od interesting so lets start gobuster so that I can be able to enumerate active directories.
+I find nothing od interesting so lets start gobuster so that I can be able to enumerate active directories folders.

 ```sh
 gobuster dir -u http://10.10.10.46 -w /usr/share/wordlists/dirb/common.txt -k --no-error